-The flavors meld better after about a day, so making this batch is recommended, even a few hours ahead if possible.
-Be sure to give the dressing a good stir for the next use as the liquid may rise to the top.
-Also: find the freshest carrots you can for this recipe (think farmer’s market).
+The flavors meld better after about a day, so making this batch ahead of time is recommended, even a few hours ahead if possible.
+Be sure to give the dressing a good stir for the next use as the liquid may separate a bit.
+Also: find the freshest carrots you can for this recipe (think farmer’s market carrots with the tops still on).
 The fresher, the better!
-This is a batch amount (1 ½ cups) so that you can store it in a well-sealed glass jar and use over the course of the week.
+This is a batch amount (1 ½ cups) so that you can store it in a well-sealed glass jar and use over the course of a few days.
 Always keep refrigerated.

 Makes about 1 ½ cups